ardunn/alexdunn.io/hugo/content/posts/shasta.md

 <img src="/shasta_11k.jpg"></img>
 _7:30am, 10,000 ft.
 We dumped most of our camp gear here and considered using this bluff as high camp._

-After putting on crampons WF progresses into more "monutaineering" terrain.
+After putting on crampons WF progresses into more "mountaineering" terrain.
 Steeper.

 <img src="/shasta_circled.png"></img>
 _The circled area is probably the steepest on the entire WF route.
 We measured it at more than 50 degrees (if you're familiar with ski terms, this means borderline unski-ably steep).
 The only way to get up it is on all fours (or with a rope), leading with the ice axe and supported by crampons.
 It is not good if you slide down; the rock bluff 200 yards below sits right at the outlet.
 This area becomes important later on..._

 By 9:00am we had made it above the steepest section, but the snow had started to soften up and the altitude was starting to get to us.
-It was too steep to skin up, so we resolved zig-zag cramponing, a technique meant to "even out" the fatigue on your legs across the leg muscles.
+It was too steep to skin up, so we resolved to zig-zag cramponing, a technique meant to "even out" the fatigue on your legs across the leg muscles.
 Every ski-booted step with skis on our back was getting tougher.